MileHacker Logo

 • Connects to various destinations across New South Wales and other states.

-• Expect longer travel times compared to trains for similar routes.
+• Expect longer travel times compared to trains to similar routes.

 Self-Driving Notes

-In Australia, people drive on the left side of the road.
-If your home country’s driver’s license is not in English, an International Driving Permit (IDP) in addition to your original license is recommended.
+In Oz, people drive on the left side of the road.
+If your home country’s driver’s license is not in English, an International Driving Permit (IDP) along with your original license is recommended.

 Driving in Sydney